 On behalf of the Group, I am pleased to present the seventh ESG Report of the Group for the Reporting Year.
-The ESG Report demonstrates the Group's continuing achievements on sustainable development and its growing commitment to advance its sustainability performance in areas such as product quality, customer satisfaction, employee care and environmental conservation.
+The ESG Report demonstrates the Group's continuing achievements on sustainable development and its growing commitment to advancing its sustainability performance in areas such as product quality, customer satisfaction, employee care and environmental conservation.

 As an ELV solution provider, the Group's primary vision is to provide quality and premium services to its customers.
 ECI has established a comprehensive Quality Management System from an internal management perspective.
-The Group's efforts on quality control have been accredited with ISO 9001:2015 QMS.
+Its efforts on quality control have been accredited with ISO 9001:2015 QMS.

 We recognise that our people are our most valuable assets and we ensure that we take care of them to the best of our abilities.
-To protect our employees from safety hazards and occupational diseases, the Group has formulated an Occupational Health and Safety Management Framework and Procedure, which is in compliance with the requirements of OHSAS 18001:2007, the internationally recognised occupational health and safety management standard.
+To protect our employees from safety hazards and occupational diseases, the Group has developed an Occupational Health and Safety Management Framework and Procedure, which is in compliance with the requirements of ISO 45001, an internationally recognised occupational health and safety management standard.

-To fulfil our environmental responsibility, we put our green and sustainable development philosophy into action by implementing an efficient Environmental Management System which is ISO 14001:2015 certified to ensure energy efficiency, proper waste management, and compliance with the relevant laws and regulations in our operations.
-We will also be initiating more environmentally friendly business operations, such as electric vehicle (EV) charging stations in the next Reporting Year.
+To fulfil our environmental responsibility, we put our green and sustainable development philosophy into action by implementing an efficient Environmental Management System, ISO 14001:2015, which is certified to ensure energy efficiency, proper waste management, and compliance with the relevant laws and regulations in our operations.
+In the Reporting Year, we also launched more environmentally friendly business operations, such as electric vehicle (EV) charging stations at The Cairnhill and Shui on Centre.
+This reflects our commitment to sustainability and our efforts to reduce our carbon footprint.

 The Group takes great pride in its ability to provide excellent ELV services, and to care for the community.
-It has also been well recognised with reputable awards including "ESG Pledge" by The Chinese Manufacturers' Association of Hong Kong, "Asia's Most Valuable Companies in Hong Kong 2023" by Mediazone, "Asia's Most Valuable Brand Awards" by MythFocus as well as the "Hong Kong Commercial Times Business Awards 2023" award by Hong Kong Commercial Times.
+It has also been well recognised with reputable awards including the "ESG Pledge" by The Chinese Manufacturers' Association of Hong Kong, the "Hong Kong Enterprise Achievement Award 2024" by HKEA, the "2024 Most Innovative Solutions Award" by BUSINESS INNOVATOR, the "GBA ESG Achievement Awards 2024" by Metro Finance as well as the "PRO CHOICE Awards 2023-2024" award by Capital Publishing Ltd.

-Most importantly, I would like to express my appreciation towards our management team and staff members for their unceasing support throughout the journey to seek sustainability.
-Forging close engagement and partnership with stakeholders, we seek to bring in sustainability values from within and without.
+Most importantly, I would like to express my appreciation towards our management team and staff members for their unceasing support throughout the Group's journey to seek sustainability.
+By fostering close engagement and partnership with stakeholders, we seek to incorporate sustainability values from both within and outside the Group.